Haoming02/sd-webui-easy-tag-insert/README.md

 - By `Index` *(the order they are loaded in)*
 - First by `Category`, then by `Index`
 - By `Display Name`

+## Setting
+You can go to the `EZ Tags` section in the **Settings**, and disable the use of my custom style.
+This reverts the cards back to the native Webui look *(just like LoRAs, etc)*, thus allowing you to add preview images for the cards in the folder.
+  > Just like other **ExtraNetwork**, add `.preview` to the image filename